Through our family of forward-looking organisations, we collaborate with others and use our assets as an independent foundation to transform lives.

 Each year we publish an annual report, setting out our impact and financial performance in the year.

-You can find information about the organisations we fund below as well as through 360Giving.
+Firstly, you can find information about the organisations we fund below as well as through 360Giving.
 360Giving supports UK funders to publish their data in an open and standardised format.
 This helps both funders and potential grantees to understand and use the data to support decision-making and learning.

-You can sort our data by multiple fields including funding date, grant type or by topic.
+Secondly, you can sort our data by multiple fields including funding date, grant type or by topic.
 The information includes all active grants as at April 2012 and all grants made since.
 We will update the information quarterly.

-Our data is licensed under the Creative Commons Attribution 4.0 International License.
+Finally, our data is licensed under the Creative Commons Attribution 4.0 International License.
 This is an open licence that allows anyone to access, use, and share the data provided freely.
 The data must be attributed to Guy’s & St Thomas’ Foundation.

 We hope you find this information useful.
 If you have any questions about our data, please contact us.